 But how many folks were killed because their overloaded ’65 Bel Air heading off to vacation lost control because of those puny tires?
-Hello Firestone-Explore debacle!
+Hello Firestone-Explorer debacle!
 But this was thirty years earlier, when (almost) no one thought twice about why that Bel Air was lying on its roof in the ditch.

 GM took a momentous shift when Frederic Donner became Chairman in 1958.
 For the first time since GM’s management structure was laid down by Alfred Sloan, true executive control fell in the hands of a bean counter.
 Up to that point, GM’s President was the functional top executive officer, but by the time Ed Cole took that job, its powers had been clipped by Donner.
 And going forward, power increasingly vested in the Chairman and the newly-minted position of Vice-Chairman, both financial officers.

 Of course it took some time for the effects of GM’s top management switching from operational executives to financial executives to be felt.
 In the short term, the benefits that were accrued from expanding GM’s operations in the late fifties by President Harlow Curtice was reaped by Donner and his hand-picked President, Jack Gordon.
-But the the lack of true automobile builders and marketers at the top eventually caused the mortal drift that GM soon found itself in.
+But the lack of true automobile builders and marketers at the top eventually caused the mortal drift that GM soon found itself in.

 The undersized tires were not an issue exclusive to GM, although big Fords were riding on 15″ tires, but still too small in width.
 And Plymouth was only marginally more generous with the rubber.
 But GM was the industry leader, and the others had little choice.
 If Chevrolet had suddenly announced that fat 15″ tires were now standard, and extolled their enormous benefits in terms of ride, handling and safety, the rest of the industry would have had to follow.

 That’s exactly what happened anyway, in just a few short years.
 The not so subtle pressures from the government as a result of Ralph Nader’s efforts and the growing awareness of the legal profession regarding product liability, as raised expectations of safety and performance, all conspired to force long-overdue changes on GM’s products